cosmos/sdk-tutorials/academy/3-ibc/6-ica.md

 Custom authentication is one potential use case for the use of Interchain accounts; however, another important use case quickly became apparent: Interchain accounts packets being sent as part of a composable programmatic flow.

-As an example, a remote-controlled atomic swap:
+As an example, consider a remote-controlled atomic swap:

 1. Send an ICS-20 packet to a remote chain.
 2. If it is successful, then send an ICA-packet to swap tokens on a liquidity pool (LP) on the host chain.